top of page

 The hall area between the Photograph Archives and the Prints Collection

-The geometrical four-floor interior is designed around two interior courtyards and is comprised of a restrained palette of natural materials including travertine marble, white oak, concrete, and Belgian linen.
+The geometrical four-floor interior is designed around two interior courtyards and comprises a restrained palette of natural materials, including travertine marble, white oak, concrete, and Belgian linen.
 Kahn succeeded in creating intimate galleries where one can view objects in diffused natural light.
 He wanted to allow in as much daylight as possible, with artificial illumination used only on dark days or in the evening.
 The building’s design, materials, and skylit rooms combine to provide an environment for the works of art that is simple and dignified.

 4. The Pardee-Morris House